 - Plants will produce quickly at first but as the weather gets colder and colder production will slow.
 Fully mature sprouts can remain on the plant in cold weather; harvest sprouts as you need them.

 - To protect plants from hard freezes, bury them up to their top leaves in straw and pull back the straw as you want to harvest.
 If temperatures drop consistently below 20°F (-6°C), complete the harvest and store the sprouts.

-How to Harvest Brussels Sprouts
+How to harvest Brussels sprouts

 - Harvest sprouts by beginning at the bottom of the plant and picking off sprouts that are about the size of a marble or larger.
-Continue the harvest moving up the stalk.
+Continue the harvest by moving up the stalk.